He slept on night buses and in a storage locker to avoid homeless shelters | CBC News

 "I was at the storage locker for about a month before I got discovered," he said.
 "Somewhere I slipped up, but I tried very hard to be inconspicuous … it was just get in there, crash, get up."

-It was the end of a six-month journey that took Yusak from his truck to an airport waiting room to an all-night bus circuit, as he tried every option he could find to avoid ending up at a homeless shelter.
+It was the end of a six-month journey that took Yusak from his truck to an airport waiting room to an all-night bus circuit, as he tried every option he could find to avoid ending up at a homeless shelter after a previous bad experience.

 "We almost have no way of getting data on those folks," said Kaite Burkholder Harris of the Alliance to End Homelessness.
 "We have no data that would help us to understand."

 Yusak's own anecdotal impression is that the number is high — much higher than the city's estimate.
-As security guards pushed him from one resting place to the next, he spotted others living just like him.
-He saw them sleeping at bus stations or parked in Walmart parking lots.
+As security guards pushed him from one resting place to the next, he spotted others living just like him, sleeping at bus stations or parked at Walmart.

 "I'm very confident that my programs are missing quite a few of these individuals," she said.